api3dao/oev-docs/docs/oev-searchers/auction-cycle.md

 to provide a basic mental model for searchers before reading the in-depth [Getting Started](/oev-searchers/in-depth/).

-## Start of the bidding phase
+## Start of the bid phase

-Auctions run in two phases - the bidding phase and the award phase.
-During the bidding phase, searchers can look for OEV opportunities for the particular dApp by monitoring the off-chain data.
+Auctions run in two phases - the bid phase and the award phase.
+During the bid phase, searchers can look for OEV opportunities for the particular dApp by monitoring the off-chain data.
 When an opportunity is detected, they can place their bid.